We’re your painter in Marshfield, MA

 Historic homes in Marshfield – our specialty

 We’ve painted date-boarded houses in Marshfield and have experience working with the Marshfield Historical Society to get the original historic colors “just right.”
-Lots of our Marshfield Clients with newer homes and cul-de-sac developments have even worked with our color consultant to choose a historically-accurate color palette that is beyond the “basic builder’s beige” that South Shore contractors often paint their new homes.
+Lots of our Marshfield Clients with newer homes and cul-de-sac developments have even worked with our color consultant to choose a historically-accurate color palette that is beyond the “basic builder’s beige” that South Shore builders often use.

 Suggestions for painting your Marshfield home:

 Salt air and stormy Marshfield winters: Since Marshfield is a coastal town, salt air and coastal storms present an issue where the climate will affect the longevity of the paint job.
 With this in mind, we use paints and stains that are specifically designed to help combat the wear and tear on your Marshfield home’s exterior.
+Marshfield homes need to be painted every 5-7 years to make sure the wood remains preserved.
 It can also be a good idea to add a “maintenance coat” of paint or stain every 3-5 years to protect the existing paints and stains on the shingles, clapboards, and trim.

 Cedar Shingles – A Staple in Marshfield: Cedar shingles are so popular because they offer durability with a classic New England look.
 In Marshfield, most homes contain shingles often on at least one or more sides of exteriors.
 Many Marshfield residents like to let their shingles weather or grey over time – this is a classic look that gets better with age.
 We also can coat your shingles with a semi-solid or solid stain to protect your cedar shingles from the Marshfield elements and help prevent them from getting gray.
 Stains are protective as well as beautifying as stains seep into your cedar shingles to protect them.